top of page

 Dystopia Chapter 27: Making More Friends

-Moving onward, the village was quiet.
-Quiet enough to wander freely, although folks were watching and judging.
-We hoped to get a warm welcome, but that won’t last.
-Hope is a sign of weakness.
-A character flaw.
-Society hoped climate change was a phase.
+The teacher in me recalled the end of the 20th century; society hoped climate change was a phase.
 That technology would save us.
 Equality was possible.
 There is always a silver lining.
 That people are basically good, and the Star Trek ideology of the late 20th century was true.
-Humanity can be better, virtuous.
+Humanity could be better, virtuous.
 Our forefathers had their doubts.
 Star Trek ideology, a myth, we cannot coexist.
 Pulled apart by tribalism, creed, and greed.

 “Bummer, nice wagon,” he repeats.
 “We, we who.”